Jiraphapa/template/EVALUATION.rst

 Exucution Time Comparison
 --------

 The contained data used to test is always for an entire race track (Berlin, Monteblanco, Modena).
 Below are comparisons of execution time of the original and optimized modules.
+The system is tested on the x86_64 platform

 .. list-table:: Table 1: Execution time comparison
    :widths: 40 40